 - Pre-existing heart disease or already having had a heart attack

 - Diabetes or prediabetes

-For children and adolescents, routine lipid testing is recommended by the American Academy of Pediatrics (AAP) in all children once between the ages of 9 and 11 and again between 17 and 21.
-Earlier and more frequent screening with a lipid panel is recommended for children and youths who are at an increased risk of developing heart disease as adults.
+Children, teens, and young adults with an increased risk of developing heart disease as adults should have earlier and more frequent screening with lipid panels.
 Some of the risk factors are similar to those in adults and include a family history of heart disease or health problems such as diabetes, high blood pressure, or being overweight.
-High-risk children should be tested between 2 and 8 years old with a fasting lipid profile, according to the AAP.
+High-risk children should be tested between 2 and 8 years old with a fasting lipid panel, according to the AAP.

 Children younger than 2 years old are too young to be tested.

 A lipid panel may be ordered at regular intervals to evaluate the success of lipid-lowering lifestyle changes such as diet and exercise or to determine the effectiveness of medication such as statins.